thomasfn/EcoLawExtensionsMod/README.md

  - Distance to Closest Plant - the closest distance to the nearest plant of a specific type
  - Government Account Holding - the current amount of a particular currency held in a government account
  - Skill Rate - the current xp multiplier of a citizen from either food, housing or total
+ - Nutrition - the current base nutrition of a citizen, e.g. before bonus multipliers (like balanced diet) are applied
  - Citizen Skill Count - the current number of skills learnt/specialised by a citizen

+Added legal actions:
+- Turn On Machines - turn on machines belonging to a citizen or group that were turned off either manually, legally or both

 ## Installation
 1. Download `EcoLawExtensionsMod.dll` from the [latest release](https://github.com/thomasfn/EcoLawExtensionsMod/releases).